skarelin/livro/README.md

 5) Translation history - user is able to show his history.
 6) HealthCheck - server checks all services every 30 minutes.
 The android application checks server connection too and if it doesn't work shows technical work popup.

-Here you can see an application architecture.
+Here you can see an architecture of application.
 I've used:
 1) Postgres DB;
 2) Mongo DB - it's not really necessary, because I could use only Postres DB with indexing.
 3) Keycloak - same case here for education purpose, it could be simple Spring Security.